murambaprogress/reg/LOCAL_DEVELOPMENT_SETUP.md

 # Local Development Setup Guide

-This guide will help you set up the Regimark Motors Control Center project to run locally on your machine.
+This guide will help you set up the Regimark Autoelectrics Control Center project to run locally on your machine.

 ## Prerequisites